Mahjong Variants

 Mahjong has evolved greatly and is played around the world, with between 136 to 152 tiles depending on variant, and is a game of skill, strategy, and luck.

 Below is my curated list of popular mahjong variants, to be updated periodically.
+There may be errors, any comments and suggestions are welcome.

 MAIN VARIANTS